kelechukwufavour/AFRIZAN-MVP/README.md

 #### Acknowledgments
 - Special thanks to Favour Michael, Kolawole Sunday, Nigel, Elvis, and other peers in Cohort 15 for their constant support and encouragement.

-Attached are a few screeenshots from the blogpost and app
+Attached is a few screeenshot from the blogpost
 ![image](https://github.com/kelechukwufavour/AFRIZAN-MVP/assets/125453849/28dc9729-471c-4e59-8ef8-ec3e60499918)

 #### Conclusion
 The AFRIZAN project is more than just a technical endeavor; it's a testament to our commitment to fostering economic empowerment and cultural preservation.
 We invite you to join us on this journey as we continue to innovate and make a positive impact on African artisan communities.

+#### Impressed with our project ?
+show us some encouragement by adding a star to our Project.
+Thank you 😊